norbusan/slick-google-map-plugin/README.md

 Install this plugin by downloading and unzipping the ZIP archive into your plugins directory (/wp-content/plugins).
 Alternatively, you can upload the ZIP archive using Wordpress upload function.
 Activate the plugin in order to start using it.

-To use the widget, simply drag the 'AZ :: Google Map' widget into a sidebar.
+To use the widget, simply drag the 'Simple Google Map' widget into a sidebar.
 Please note, your theme has to be widget-enabled.
 To change the styles of the contact form, open style.css file in the plugin editor in Wordpress.
 The short code builder can be found under the post/page editor.
 To access documentation please find "Google Map" link, under the "Settings" in your Wordpress admin panel.

 ## Frequently Asked Questions ##